 If cost reduction is your main focus, then ERPNext is a great alternative that you can explore.
 Since it is open-source and free, it is a cost-effective platform that is robust and customizable despite not being rich in features.
 There is also an API available which makes it easy to implement for businesses that are always on the move.

 It is also supported on multiple devices – your bookkeepers will be able to track changes and make updates from their phones.
 As mentioned before, ERPNext is not rich in some of the basic features.
-Some of the taken-for-granted accounting features are not present in the latest updates of the software.
+Some of the basic accounting features are not present in the latest updates of the software.

 Which Accounting Software is the Best?